glami/cortex-serving-client/README.md

 The deployment management is part of application-specific Flask applications, which call to Python-Cortex-Serving-Client to command environment-dedicated Cortex cluster.

-In cases where multiple environments share single cluster, a shared Cortex database Postgres instance is required.
+In cases where multiple environments a share single cluster, a shared Cortex database Postgres instance is required.

 ## Try it out
 This tutorial will help you to get [the basic example](/integration_test/integration_test.py) running under 15 minutes.